Ndzenyuy/eksetasi/PROJECT_STATUS.md

 - **Completed:** 10 categories (100% each)
 - **In Progress:** 0 categories
 - **Pending:** 0 categories
-- **Production Ready:** Complete MCQ exam system with full admin panel
+- **Production Ready:** Complete online examination platform with full admin panel
 - **Status:** Ready for deployment and production use

 ---